UMDLARS/wormwood/README.md

 ### format string vulnerability

-A =[format string vulnerability](https://axcheron.github.io/exploit-101-format-strings/) happens with user input is used as the argument to a `printf` statement.
+A [format string vulnerability](https://axcheron.github.io/exploit-101-format-strings/) happens with user input is used as the argument to a `printf` statement.
 Users are able to provide a `printf` format string (e.g., `"%s"`) that, when executed by `printf` will find parameters on the stack and print them out.
 (This is because `printf` can accept an arbitrary number of parameters.
 You can also specify the nth parameter you want by providing the format string `%N$s` where `N` is an integer.
 Some values of `N` might crash your program, but other values of `N` will reveal information present on the stack of the running program.
 Where are you able to provide a format string as input?
 You'll just have to figure that out.

 ### off-by-one